What is the Tour for Tolerance?

 Buses are staffed by a driver and a Tour Manager, who leads the students through the Tour experience.
 The teacher whose class is visiting the bus will also accompany the students, and receive pre- and post-visit materials along with technical assistance to maximize the impact of the Tour.

 How does Tour for Tolerance interact with other tolerance-based programming?

-The Tour bus is an innovative environment not replicable in a classroom.
-Tour visits however, can serve as a powerful introduction or supplement to classroom-based tolerance lessons and we offer additional resources, including curricula and technical assistance, for sites who take the Tour.
+The Tour bus is an innovative environment not possible in a classroom.
+Tour visits, however, can serve as a powerful introduction or supplement to classroom-based tolerance lessons and we offer additional resources, including curricula and technical assistance, for sites who take the Tour.

 Will the impact of Tour visits be evaluated?

 We will conduct ongoing assessments of Tour visitors to measure how well we are achieving our goals and the goals of the sites which take the Tour.
 The assessments will be reviewed regularly as a critical element in modifying our services to generate optimal impact.